 # yum remove etcd

-For embedded etcd, you can leave the etcd package installed, as the package is
+If using the embedded etcd, leave the etcd package installed.
+It is required

-etcdctl command is available to issue operations in
+etcdctl command to issue operations in later steps.

 On each master, install the following packages: